jsummers/imageworsener/readme.txt

  -webpquality <n>
    WebP-style quality setting to use if a WebP file is written.
 This is on a scale from 0 to 100.
 Default is 80.

- -precision <n>
-   The minimum size, in bits, of a floating point number used to represent a sample.
-Default is 64.
-Setting this to 32 will save memory, with minimal reduction in accuracy.
-The effect on performance is not clear.

-   Generally speaking, 64-bit floating point will be used for all calculations, regardless of the -precision setting.
-If -precision is set to 32, 32-bit floating point will be used when storing large amounts of data in memory.

  -encoding <encoding>
    Set the encoding used for text output (informational and error messages).